 The Caddy also has much more headroom than its rivals: an NBA forward-friendly 42.8 inches — vs. 39.5 in the Lincoln and 39.9 in the Infiniti.

 Per the Mad Men meme, Cadillac has been dialing up some classic-era Cadillac themes (no, not fake convertible tops and opera lights on the C pillars).
-These include very tall — and very thin — tail lights whose shape evokes the classic look of Caddys from the late ’50s and early ’60s.
-Up front, a Mount Rushmore-esque wedge parts the crowd.
-Cowes the crowd.
-The massive chrome grille is set off on either side by inverted L-shaped headlights with five stacked individual LED projector bulbs.
+These include very tall — and very thin — taillights whose shape evokes the classic look of Caddys from the late ’50s and early ’60s.
+Up front, a massive chrome grille is set off on either side by inverted L-shaped headlights with five stacked individual LED projector bulbs.

 You can order everything imaginable — just about — that might be on a just-signed first-round draft pick’s wish list, including Blu-ray player and power retracting steps with puddle lighting.

 But even the “base” model comes with a heated steering wheel (and heated seats), three-zone climate control, power adjustable pedals, Bose 16-speaker audio, five USB ports and a driver-adjustable, magnetic ride controlled suspension.
 My tested Platinum trimmed Escalade featured massaging front seats, “semi-aniline Nappa Leather,” electrically chilled cupholders and a chilled cooler box in the center console.
 Plus twin Blue-Ray DVD players for the second row.

-Cadillac hasn’t caved in.
-Indeed, it has upped the ante.
-Instead of bending with the prevailing winds of political correctness and downsizing, de-powering or even outright dropping the V-8 from the roster, Cadillac made it even stronger.
-And kept it standard.
-Here’s mud in your eye, Captain Planet.
+Instead of bending with the prevailing winds of political correctness and downsizing, de-powering or even outright dropping V8s from the roster, Cadillac installed a bigger and stronger V8 in the Escalade.

 This is a very large part of the Escalade’s appeal.
 Of Cadillac’s appeal.
-It is not a wallflower brand.
-You want something a bit less brazen?
-Then this one’s not for you.
+It is not for people who are ashamed of what they make — or how much gas they use.

 I dig that.

 So do enough other people to keep Cadillac in the black.